 The training program is divided into learning units called modules.
-Students must complete all modules.
-Each core module stands alone and is not dependent upon previous training.
-Students must successfully complete coronal polish, pit and fissure, and radiation safety written and practical examinations, which are embedded within their modules, with a minimum score of seventy-five percent (75%) in order to receive school certificate of completion.
+New incoming students can enter the program in any module, excluding externship.
+Students must complete all modules to graduate.
+Each core module stands alone and is not dependent upon previous modules.
+Students must successfully complete coronal polish, pit and fissure, and radiation safety written and practical examinations, which are embedded within the curriculum, with a minimum score of seventy-five percent (75%) in order to receive a certificate of completion.
 Upon successful completion of the classroom and laboratory training, students are required to complete a 180-hour externship.
 Completion of the program is acknowledged by the awarding of a diploma.

-At completion of the program students will receive a certificate for Coronal Polish^{}, Pit and Fissure Sealants^{}, Radiation Safety, Infection Control and Dental Practice Act.
+At completion of the program students will receive a certificate for Coronal Polish, Pit and Fissure Sealants, Radiation Safety, Infection Control and Dental Practice Act.
 Coronal Polish and Pit and Fissure Sealants can only be performed by an RDA.
 Graduates from the College's Dental Assisting program are considered entry level only.